microsoft/PythonProgrammingPuzzles/puzzles/README.md

 * <a name="combinationlockobfuscated"></a>**CombinationLockObfuscated** Inspired by [Codeforces Problem 540 A](https://codeforces.com/problemset/problem/540/A)
     This an obfuscated version of CombinationLock above, can the AI figure out what is being asked or that it is the same puzzle?
-(3 instances)
+(5 instances)

     ```python
     def sat(states: List[str], start="424", combo="778", target_len=12):
-        """Figure out what this does only from the code"""
         return all(sum((int(a[i]) - int(b[i])) ** 2 % 10 for i in range(len(start))) == 1
                    for a, b in zip([start] + states, states[:target_len] + [combo]))

+    def sol(start="424", combo="778", target_len=12):
+        """Figure out what this does only from the code"""
     ```
     <details><summary>1 hand-written solution </summary>